Skip to main content

 Learn how to do a hallway sweep using SmartPass.

-If you're looking for a way to make hallway sweeps more efficient on your campus, consider making a room titled "Hall Sweep" to allow hall monitor staff to quick generate a pass that provides both clarity and data on your students' movement.
+If you're looking for a way to make hallway sweeps more efficient on your campus, consider making a room titled "Hall Sweep" to allow hall monitor staff to quick generate a pass for students in the hall without one.
+This pass provides both clarity and data on your students' movement.

-In case you use a different terminology, what we are referring to when we say "hall sweep" is the act of clearing the hallway after a late bell, and making passes for those late students.
+In case you use a different terminology, what we are referring to when we say "hall sweep" is the act of clearing the hallway after a late bell/during the class period and making passes for those students.
 Most schools who do this tend to have teachers close their doors at the late bell and then require students to have a pass before admitting them into the room.

 Benefits